xinwenfu/GenCyber/DigitalSignature/README.md

 Carol wants to use this certificate to communicate with the computer.
 The computer wants to verify her certificate so as to obtain her public key, which can be used later, for example, for key exchange.
 Every computer is actually shipped with public keys of CAs within its Operating System like Windows, MacOS, and Linux.
-That is, in this case, the computer has the public key (e<sub>CA</sub>) of Carol's certificate.
+In this case, the computer has the public key (e<sub>CA</sub>) of Carol's certificate.
-The CA's pubic key is actually saved in the format of a certificate issused by the CA itself.
+The CA's public key is actually stored in the format of a certificate issused by the CA itself.
-How can the computer here verify this certificate d<sub>CA</sub>(H(m))?
+How can the computer verify this certificate d<sub>CA</sub>(H(m))?
-We actually have discussed the verification.
+We actually have discussed the verification proess when we discuss the verification of digital signature in general above.
-The computer use the CA's to decrypt the digital siganture and get the decrypted version of the hash of Carol's informaton contained in the certificate.
+The computer uses the CA's public key to decrypt the digital siganture and get the decrypted version of the hash of Carol's informaton.
-The computer also hashes Carol's informaton contained in the certificate directly.
+The computer also directly hashes Carol's informaton contained in the certificate.
-If the newly computed information hash is the same as the decrypted version, the certificate belongs to the ID contained in the certificate, which is Carol in this case.
+If the newly computed hash is the same as the decrypted version, the certificate belongs to the ID contained in the certificate, which is Carol in this case.
+Then we know Carol has the public key contained in the certificate

 <img src="../Imgs/CertificateVerification.png" width=480>

 Let's look at a few terms for certificates.
 The owner of a certificate is called a subject.
-CommonName is the identity of the owner.
+CommonName in a certificate is the identity of the owner.
-A subject’s CommonName can be an explicit name, e.g. cs.uml.edu and email or a name with a wildcard character, e.g. \*.uml.edu.
+A subject’s CommonName can be an explicit name, e.g. cs.uml.edu and email, or a name with a wildcard character, e.g. \*.uml.edu.
-A certicate contains related information of the subject.
+A certicate contains related information including the public key of the subject.

 ### Windows 10 Certificate Store
 We can find certificates of CAs in an operating system's certificate store.
 Within Windows, press the Windows logo icon, and type to search for certmgr.msc to run it.